Population: 18,000 (98% Human – Norl, 1% Various)

 The common-folk and Landr must often (in long settled areas where political boundaries are well established and most free land is claimed) swear a Shield Oath to the nearest Jarl and pledge to obey his commands and provide a man from his longhouse to serve in any call of the Gathering Storm (a muster).

-Konungr: Norland currently has a reigning Konungr in Grunnarch the Red, who managed to secure the throne through allies and relatives on the neighbouring Island of Norheim.
-Konungr Grunnarch has managed to secure two of his most loyal warriors as Jarls of nearby settlements to keep a strong hold upon Norland.
+Kunngr: Norland currently has a reigning Kunngr in Grunnarch the Red, who managed to secure the throne through allies and relatives on the neighbouring Island of Norheim.
+Kunngr Grunnarch has managed to secure two of his most loyal warriors as Jarls of nearby settlements to keep a strong hold upon Norland.

 Jarl: Norland is divided into many Jarldoms (there are currently 23 as of 1346 DR), each of which is responsible for ruling over a single settlement of 100 individuals or more.
 The Jarl is expected to have acquired a Shield Oath from every Landr in the settlement, and any in the surrounding nearby area that he cares to attempt (as per the Right of Arms).